bicCluster/learning-cluster/README.md

 * Using staic IP

 > * No need to set up DHCP server on `losalamos`.
 Go straight to innet machines and set up the static IP to the three innet machine as the image above.
-This [page](https://help.ubuntu.com/14.04/serverguide/network-configuration.html) can help you to set up the static ip, you need to set the `address`(staic ip),`netmask`(255.255.255.0),`gateway`(the static IP of losamalos) and`dns-nameservers`(128.2.184.224) in the file `/etc/network/interfaces`
+This [page](https://help.ubuntu.com/14.04/serverguide/network-configuration.html) can help you to set up the static ip, you need to set the `address`(staic ip, i.e., 10.0.0.3 for alpha),`netmask`(255.255.255.0),`gateway`(the static IP of losamalos) and`dns-nameservers`(128.2.184.224) in the file `/etc/network/interfaces`

 5. For slaves machine, after making the configurations above, remember the configurations will take effect only after 1) you reboot the machine **OR** 2) shut down port using `sudo ifdown eth1` and then restart using `sudo ifup eth1`.
 Though the command may return error information, it actually works.
 6. **DO NOT** reboot losalamos after configuration.
 Simply using `sudo ifdown eth0`, `sudo ifup eth0` and `sudo ifconfig eth0 up` to enable the configuration (Not eth1 for losalamos!
 And if it returns error information after executing second command, you can ignore it as long as the third command can be executed successfully).
 Otherwise you may lose your connection to external network.